Universal scaling limits for spin networks via martingale methods: Fully connected models

 Also, in \cite{FranchiniSPA2023,FranchiniRSBwR2023} we showed that, at least in the small temperature limit, the IO model converges to a Generalised Random Energy Model (GREM) of the Derrida's type \cite{Kurkova1,Kistler} due to a general phenomenon known as REM universality \cite{Arous-Kupsov}, and that this result can be extended to any temperature at least in case of Gaussian couplings \cite{FranchiniSPA2023}.

-Finally, notice that due to the new level of partitioning the order parameter evolved from a vector into a matrix, but then, notice that since there is no space structure only the levels matter, and the order parameter is ultimately the distribution of the entries of the parameter matrix.
+Finally, notice that due to the new level of partitioning the order parameter evolved from a vector into a matrix, but then, notice that since there is no space structure only the levels matter, and the order parameter is ultimately the distribution of the entries of the parameter matrix, i.e., the quantile $h\left(m\right)$.